xengeo/java-fundamentals/playwright/03_playwright_in_junit.md

 wrote our Playwright code directly into the main function of a class, as it allowed us to get our hands dirty more quickly.

-However, these are tests, so going forwards we are going to structure them as such.
-You can incorporate Playwright code into JUnit tests, so that they can be executed alongside your unit tests.
+However, because we will be using Playwright to write tests, going forwards we are going to structure them into JUnit tests, so that they can be executed alongside your unit tests.
 And when we're running within a larger test suite, we can also take advantage of some JUnit features which allow us to perform setup and teardown actions before/after our tests.

 <!-- OMITTED -->